Thank you for your interest in writing for Harley Therapy’s Counselling Blog.

 We are always interested in any articles that are about psychotherapy, counselling, and personal development.
 We like psychological theory just as much as we appreciate ‘how to’s‘ for making daily life easier and a good case study.
 But we don’t publish pure opinion as our aim is to educate and inspire.

 *Please take the time to look around our site before submitting to get an idea of what we publish.
+If you aren’t sure, just ask.

 If you would rather discuss an idea before writing it, feel free to send us your thoughts with the word “pitch” in the subject line.
 If it’s your first contact with us, include your CV and a link to your writing samples, along with a few lines explaining the piece you’d like to write, and we’ll let you know if it might be something we’d publish.

 Our readers tend to be those who are considering trying therapy and are looking to learn more.
-They are educated, employed, and intelligent – but maybe not versed on psychology.
+They are educated, employed, and intelligent – but maybe not versed in psychology.
 They want clear info fast.

 We also attract ‘self-improvers’ and students and trainees learning about psychology, so accept pieces that speak to these secondary audiences, too.
 But note they must be written in a non-academic style (see next section).